chilusanisaiteja/Terryberry_project_by_sai/README.md

 # TerryberryProjectSai

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3. used node version 16.13.2

 ## Development server
+first run npm start to add all the packages

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.